wschaef/goes-architecture/adrs/adr03-MigrationApproach.md

        -  Potential performance bottlenecks.
        -  Lack of cloud-native features.
 3. **Migrate and improve**
-   -  containernize the applications and deploy to the public cloud
+   -  Containerize the applications and deploy to the public cloud
      - **Pros:**
        -  Improved portability and scalability.
        -  Enhanced security and isolation.